Fort Myers Police Department

 The Fort Myers Police Department is the law enforcement agency responsible for primary law enforcement services in the city of Fort Myers, Florida.

+History

 In 2015, officers from the agency arrested former professional football player Nate Allen.
 Allen was later released and cleared of any charges.
 An investigation uncovered evidence that Chief Doug Baker had discrepancies in his reports and statements.
 Baker was fired and an interim chief was appointed.

 In June 2016, after a six-month national search, the city manager named Derrick Diggs as the next chief of police.
 Diggs, who is retired from the Toledo (OH) Police Department was unanimously approved by the city council.